nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 104
 00:06:42,584 --> 00:06:47,953
-[SPEAKER_02]: I'll just, I'll grab and see who we send S and S to and put the same thing on there.
+[SPEAKER_02]: I'll just, I'll grab and see who we send SMS to and put the same thing on there.

 105
 00:06:51,730 --> 00:06:56,001